ngrx/platform/projects/ngrx.io/content/guide/store/architecture.md

 })
 </code-example>

-When you do that you say that `products` is a thing that will exist in a store and it's state is something we can either *read* or *change*.
+When you do that you say that `products` is a piece of the state that will exist in the store and it's state is something we can either *read* or *change*.
 The way we *read* the value is by subscribing to it using the `Store` service inside of component usually like so:

 <code-example header="app.module.ts">
 constructor(private store: Store<AppState>) {